Reviewing Aptorum Group Limited (APM)'s and Nymox Pharmaceutical Corporation (NASDAQ:NYMX)'s results | New Business Observer

 Liquidity

-2.4 and 2.4 are the respective Current Ratio and a Quick Ratio of Aptorum Group Limited.
-Its rival Nymox Pharmaceutical Corporation’s Current and Quick Ratios are 8 and 8 respectively.
-Nymox Pharmaceutical Corporation has a better chance of clearing its pay short and long-term debts than Aptorum Group Limited.
+The current Quick Ratio of Aptorum Group Limited is 2.4 while its Current Ratio is 2.4.
+Meanwhile, Nymox Pharmaceutical Corporation has a Current Ratio of 8 while its Quick Ratio is 8.
+Nymox Pharmaceutical Corporation is better positioned to pay off its short-term and long-term debts than Aptorum Group Limited.

 |Sell Ratings